Harold Laski: Death and legacy

 Columbia University professor Herbert A. Deane identified five distinct phases of Laski's thought that he never integrated.
 The first three were pluralist (1914–1924), Fabian (1925–1931), and Marxian (1932–1939).
 There followed a popular front approach (1940–1945), and in the last years (1946–1950) near-incoherence and multiple contradictions.
 Laski's long-term impact on Britain is hard to quantify.
 Newman observes: "It has been widely held that his early books were the most profound and that he subsequently wrote far too much, with polemics displacing serious analysis."
 In an essay published a few years after Laski's death, Professor Alfred Cobban of University College London commented:

 Among recent political thinkers, it seems to me that one of the very few, perhaps the only one, who followed the traditional pattern, accepted the problems presented by his age, and devoted himself to the attempt to find an answer to them was Harold Laski.
 Though I am bound to say that I do not agree with his analysis or his conclusions, I think that he was trying to do the right kind of thing.
 And this, I suspect, is the reason why, practically alone among political thinkers in Great Britain, he exercised a positive influence over both political thought and action.

 Laski had a major long-term impact on support for socialism in India and other countries in Asia and Africa.
 He taught generations of future leaders at the LSE, including India's Jawaharlal Nehru.
 According to John Kenneth Galbraith, "the centre of Nehru's thinking was Laski" and "India the country most influenced by Laski's ideas".
 It is mainly due to his influence that the LSE has a semi-mythological status in India.
 He was steady in his unremitting advocacy of the independence of India.
 He was a revered figure to Indian students at the LSE.
-One Prime Minister of India said "in every meeting of the Indian Cabinet there is a chair reserved for the ghost of Professor Harold Laski".
+According to his biographers Isaac Kramnick and Barry Sheerman, "it was often said that there was a vacant chair at every Cabinet meeting in India, reserved for the ghost of Professor Harold Laski".
 His recommendation of K. R. Narayanan (later president of India) to Nehru (then Prime Minister of India), resulted in Nehru appointing Narayanan to the Indian Foreign Service.
 In his memory, the Indian government established The Harold Laski Institute of Political Science in 1954 at Ahmedabad.